sophrosune/sophrosune.github.io/readme.md

 # Intro

-This a test of using githu, sublime text, and github desktop.
+This a test of using github, sublime text, and github desktop.